 - BCG Attorney Search Law Firm Rankings

-- Prejudices Against Legal Recruiters
+Prejudices Against Legal Recruiters

-- The Benefits of Using Legal Recruiters
+The Benefits of Using Legal Recruiters

-The best legal recruiters can prepare you for interviews.
+- The best legal recruiters can prepare you for interviews.

-The very best legal recruiters also often represent very few people.
+- The very best legal recruiters also often represent very few people.

 For example, the best legal recruiters will interview you before they start working with you.
 They will learn about how you grew up, the struggles you might have, and other factors that can make you stand out from other applicants.

-- How to Use Legal Recruiters to Find Job Openings in the Legal Profession
+How to Use Legal Recruiters to Find Job Openings in the Legal Profession

 There are also large recruiting firms and small recruiting firms.
 Some legal recruiters will represent anyone who contacts them, and other legal recruiters will only represent a few of the people who contact them.
 Others will only represent people the legal recruiter contacts for a specific job.

 Having contacts in the legal recruiting community is extremely intelligent for attorneys.
 I have represented people in the past who tried other job search methods for months or, in some cases, years.
 Within a few weeks of finding me, these candidates got five or more interviews and received offers.

 - How to Select the Best Legal Recruiter and Maximize the Effectiveness of Working with One